 The question--and his tone--stung.
 She gasped.
 Breathe!
 It was as if it had knocked every wisp of air from her lungs, and with her jaw dropped, she struggled to inhale, to exhale… to do

 “God, you think I’m a whore?”
-She grabbed her handbag and stood.
+She grabbed her handbag and moved to leave.
 “So this is what you always do?”

-She ran fingers through her braids and remained to tap her heel on the floor, with one hand placed at the doorknob.
+She ran fingers through her braids and tapped her heel on the floor, with one hand placed at the doorknob.
 What the hell, so he’d moved on as if nothing happened?
-Of course, she didn’t
+Of course, she didn’t expect him

-expect him to treat her like a wife, but anything would have been better than seeing her as an inconvenience.
+to treat her like a wife, but anything would have been better than seeing her as an inconvenience.
 But she really needed his help.
-She’d seen how tough it had been for Aunt Jemima
+She’d seen how tough it had been for Aunt Jemima to raise

 Justin stroked his mustache, his gaze fixed on her legs.
 “Let’s not jump the gun, are you sure you’re pregnant?”